rust-lang/rust/src/doc/reference.md

 ## The `Send` trait

 The `Send` trait indicates that a value of this type is safe to send from one thread to another.

-## The 'Sync' trait
+## The `Sync` trait

-The 'Sync' trait indicates that a value of this type is safe to share between multiple threads.
+The `Sync` trait indicates that a value of this type is safe to share between multiple threads.

 # Memory model